 Once watered, leave the soil to soak up the water for 20 minutes or so before planting.

-Once planted, give them another good water then your DIY garden bed is finished!
+After planting, give the plants another good water, and your DIY garden bed is finished!

-For more ideas on making a DIY garden bed at home, see Good Housekeeping’s guide to Building a Simple Raised Garden Bed or EarthEasy’s step-by-step guide.
+For more ideas on how to make a garden bed at home, see Good Housekeeping’s guide to Building a Simple Raised Garden Bed or EarthEasy’s step-by-step guide.

 DIY garden bed tutorial